GRomeroNaranjo/tiny-shakespeare/README.md

 # attributions
 Below you will find some attributions for this project:
 - The minbpe library was developed my Andrej Karpathy, an extensively recognized deep learning engineer.
-For more information, attached will be the minbpe repository [minbpe repository](https://github.com/karpathy/minbpe)
+For more information, attached will be the minbpe repository [minbpe repository](https://github.com/karpathy/minbpe) (this implies that the directory in this repository called minbpe was not developed by me, but rather by Andrej Karpathy)
 - Furthermore, this project has used The Complete Works of William Shakespeare as the dataset, where the link will be attached [dataset link](https://www.gutenberg.org/ebooks/100)